 IsItWP is a simple, free to use resource and you can type in any website URL and voila! you’ll know if it runs on WordPress.

 Using Browser Plugins

-You can also use a browser plugin or extension to find out if a website is running on WordPress.
+You can also use a browser plugin or extension to determine if a website is running on WordPress.
 For Chrome, I’d recommend BuiltWith Technology Profiler which can be downloaded from the Chrome Web Store.
 The extension is quite highly rated and is classified as a developer’s tool, quite rightly so.

-You should note that all the three Chrome extensions are highly rated and work well.
+You should note that all three Chrome extensions are highly rated and work well.
 Try installing them or read the information on the Chrome store before settling on one of them.
 I do not recommend any one of three in specific because people’s requirements vary.
-But if you only need to find the content management system for websites in general, any one of the three extensions should be sufficient.
+But if you only need to find the content management system for websites in general, one of the three extensions should be sufficient.